WhiteNinjaZ/symbiflow-examples/xc7/additional_examples/uart_tx-rx/README.rst

 Serial Receiver/Transmitter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This design demonstrates a UART transmitter/receiver on the basys3 board.
-ASKII values can be sent
+This design expands upon the UART transmitter design and adds a receiver to the mix.
+ASKII
-over USB to a putty terminal and characters from the Putty terminal can be sent back to the
+values can be sent over USB to a putty terminal and characters from the Putty terminal can
-basys.
-To build the design first navigate to the additional_examples directory:
+be sent back to the basys.
+To build the design first navigate to the additional_examples
+directory:

 .. code-block:: bash
    :name: additional-example